Yuxuan-Zhang-Dexter/VoiceNavigator/README.md

 **VoiceNavigator: AI-Powered Speech-to-Speech Web Interaction System**

-VoiceNavigator is an innovative application that combines real-time voice assistance, LLM-driven computer operation, and image-to-text tasks to enable a hands-free online experience.
+VoiceNavigator is an innovative application that combines real-time voice assistance, LLM-driven computer operation, and image-to-text tasks to enable a hands-free online web browsing experience.
 With the power of AI, it allows you to navigate, operate, and interact with your computer and web applications using voice commands.

 ## ✨ Features